-We process most of your information on the grounds of consent from you, legitimate interests (such as for the provision of dental and related health and care education and communication), performance of a contract we have entered into with you, protection of the vital interests of a Data Subject or, in the case of special categories of data, processing for the provision of health or social care or treatment or the management of health or social care systems or services.
+We process most of your information on the grounds of consent from you, legitimate interests (such as for the provision of dental and related health and care education and communication; improving, maintaining, providing and enhancing our services; and for our marketing activities), performance of a contract we have entered into with you, protection of the vital interests of a Data Subject or, in the case of special categories of data, processing for the provision of health or social care or treatment or the management of health or social care systems or services.

 If we obtain consent from you to the processing of your personal data, you can withdraw your consent at any time.
 This won’t affect the lawfulness of any processing we carried out prior to you withdrawing your consent.

 We only transfer your personal data to the extent we need to.
 Recipients of your personal data may include selected members of our staff if relevant to your care and/or other medical health professionals as relevant to your care.

 If it is necessary to release information about you: